Pitman's discrete $2M-X$ theorem for arbitrary initial laws and continuous time limits: Introduction

-Pitman's mapping $\{S_t\}_{t=0,1,\dots}\mapsto \{2M_t-S_t\}_{t=0,1,\dots}$ induces a Markov process with values in $\ZZ_{\geq 0}=\{0,1,\ldots\}$.
-Random walks conditioned on positivity have been studied in numerous references, including \cite{keener1992limit}, \cite{bertoin1994conditioning}, resulting in processes with transition probabilities \eqref{X-trans} and \eqref{Z-trans} (with $\sigma=0$). \cite{OConnell2002representation} pointed out that their Theorem 2 yields the following discrete analogue of Pitman’s theorem: if $S_t$ is a simple random walk with non-negative drift (in continuous or discrete time) and $M_t = \max_{0\leq s\leq t} S_s$, then $\{2M_t-S_t\}_{t\ge 0}$ has the same law as that of $\{S_t\}_{t\ge 0}$ conditioned to stay positive. \cite{hambly2001pitman} relax independence assumption, proving that the process $\{2M_t-S_t\}_{t\ge 0}$ has the same law as that of $\{S_t\}_{t\ge 0}$ conditioned to stay non-negative when $\{S_t-S_{t-1}\}_{t\ge 0}$ is a $\pm1$-valued Markov process.
-Pitman's mapping appears also in the description of the dynamics of the box-ball system in \cite{croydon2018dynamics}.
+From \eqref{X-trans} it follows that the Pitman transform $\pp{S_t}_{t=0,1,\dots}\mapsto \pp{2M_t-S_t}_{t=0,1,\dots}$ maps a random walk to a Markov process with values in $\ZZ_{\geq 0}=\{0,1,\ldots\}$, which can be interpreted as a random walk conditioned on remaining nonnegative.
+Random walks conditioned on positivity have been studied in numerous references, including \cite{keener1992limit}, \cite{bertoin1994conditioning}, resulting in processes with transition probabilities \eqref{X-trans} and \eqref{Z-trans} (with $\sigma=0$).
+Ref. \cite{OConnell2002representation} pointed out that their results yield the following discrete analogue of Pitman’s lemma: if $\pp{S_t}_{t= 0,1,\ldots}$ is a simple random walk with non-negative drift (in continuous or discrete time) and $M_t = \max_{ j\in\{0,1,\ldots, t\}} S_j$, then $\pp{2M_t-S_t}_{t=0,1,\ldots}$ has the same law as that of $\pp{S_t}_{t=0,1,\ldots}$ conditioned to stay positive (in the case of a symmetric random walk, this conditioning is in the sense of Doob). \cite{hambly2001pitman} relax independence assumption, proving that the process $\pp{2M_t-S_t}_{t=0,1,\ldots}$ has the same law as that of $\pp{S_t}_{t=0,1,\ldots}$ conditioned to stay non-negative when $\pp{S_t-S_{t-1}}_{t=0,1,\ldots}$ is a $\pm1$-valued Markov process.
+The Pitman transform appears also in the description of the dynamics of the box-ball system in \cite{Croydon2023}.

-In this paper we study extensions of the above that allow arbitrary initial laws.
-Our motivation comes from \cite{Bryc-Wang-2023b}, where Markov processes with transition probabilities \eqref{X-trans} and \eqref{Z-trans} and non-trivial initial laws arise as limits of random Motzkin paths, and from a related continuous time process that arises in the description of the stationary measures for the hypothetical KPZ fixed point on the half-line in \cite{barraquand2022steady} and \cite{Bryc-Kuznetsov-2021}.
-The expression that we use to represent process $\{X_t-X_0\}_{t=0,1,\dots}$ by a random walk is related to the transformation

-that maps continuous function $\{f_s\}_{0\le s <\infty}$ into continuous functions, which was considered in \cite{donati2001some} and \cite{hariya2004limiting}.
-This transformation has the following tropical limit: